Sweep Tosho: 2005: four-year-old season

 Sweep Tosho did not appear in 2005 until 8 May when she took on male opposition in the Listed Miyakooji Stakes at Kyoto and finished fifth behind the colt Keisi Guard.
 On 5 June at Tokyo she started a 16.6/1 outsider in the Grade I Yasuda Kinen over 1600 metres.
 In a closely contested finish she produced a strong late run to take second place behind Asakusa Den'En with the Hong Kong challengers Silent Witness and Bullish Luck in third and fourth.
-Three weeks later she was stepped up in distance for the Grade I Takarazuka Kinen over 2200 metres at Hanshinn in which she faced a field which included Zenno Rob Roy, Tap Dance City, Heart's Cry, Still in Love, Admire Groove and the NAR champion Cosmo Bulk.
+Three weeks later she was stepped up in distance for the Grade I Takarazuka Kinen over 2200 metres at Hanshin in which she faced a field which included Zenno Rob Roy, Tap Dance City, Heart's Cry, Still in Love, Admire Groove and the NAR champion Cosmo Bulk.
 She recorded her second win at the highest level as she held off the late challenge of Heart's Cry to win by a neck with Zenno Rob Roy a length and a quarter back in third.

 After a three-month summer break, Sweep Tosho returned for the Mainichi Okan (a trial race for the autumn edition of the Tenno Sho) at Tokyo on 9 October and finished sixth behind Sunrise Pegasus.
 In the Tenno Sho three weeks later over 2000 metres at the same track she started the 8/1 third favourite and finished fifth of the eighteen runners behind Heavenly Romance, Zenno Rob Roy, Dance In The Mood and Asakusa Den'En, beaten less than two lengths by the winner.
 On her final appearance of the year, Sweep Tosho returned to all-female competition to make her second attempt to win the Queen Elizabeth II Commemorative Cup and started the 1.8/1 second choice in the betting.
 Several of her old rivals were in opposition including Admire Groove, Yamanin Alabaster, Yamanin Sucre, Les Clefs d'Or, but her most serious threat appeared to come from the three-year-old Air Messiah, who had won the Shuka Sho in October.
 She won her second Grade I of the season, and the third of her career, as she prevailed by half a length from Osumi Haruka, with Admire Groove two and a half lengths back in third place.
 After the race Akio Tsurudome commented "Her form hadn't improved that much since her last run, but she was a lot calmer today.
 She did a good job of coming out of a jam.
 She was incredible.
 I thought we were going to have to settle for second place".

 In January 2006 Sweep Tosho won the JRA Award for Best Older Filly or Mare.